Guide to Data Recovery with ddrescue

 What Makes ddrescue Special?

-, ddrescue is specifically designed for data recovery.
+Unlike simple tools like dd, ddrescue is specifically designed for data recovery.

 It uses an algorithm that: